 2. Abscess formation, breakthrough of pus, healing.

-Complications: when localized on the face (above the corners of the mouth), meningitis and encephalitis may develop, when pus breaks into the veins of the face, and inflammation passes through the angular vein of the eye into the ophthalmic vein, and from there into the superficial sinus of the dura mater.
+Complications: when localized on the face (above the corners of the mouth), meningitis and encephalitis may develop, when pus breaks into the veins of the face, and inflammation through the angular vein of the eye passes into the ophthalmic vein, and from there into the superficial sinus of the dura mater.

-Carbuncle - acute purulent-necrotic inflammation of several hair follicles, merging into a single infiltrate, accompanied by necrosis of the skin and fiber.
+Carbuncle – acute purulent-necrotic inflammation of several hair follicles merging into a single infiltrate, accompanied by necrosis of the skin and fiber.

-Hydradenitis - acute purulent inflammation sweat glands.
+Hidradenitis – acute purulent inflammation sweat glands.
 Most often localized in the armpits.

-With abscess formation - surgical treatment:
+For abscess formation – surgical treatment:

 Etiology: Streptococcus.
 Refers to infectious diseases, infection occurs through the entrance gate (wounds, cracks, microtraumas, calluses, diaper rash).